snabbco/snabb/README.md

 ## Projects using ljsyscall

-This project is being used ina variety of places, such as for testing the Linux compatibility code in NetBSD, among other things.
+This project is being used in a variety of places, such as for testing the Linux compatibility code in NetBSD, among other things.
 If your project is not listed here please let me know or send a pull request.

 * [ljlinenoise](https://github.com/fperrad/ljlinenoise) a Lua implementation of the linenoise (readline) library.
 * [nodish](https://github.com/lipp/nodish) a lightweight Lua equivalent to Node.js.
 * [lua-mmapfile](https://github.com/geoffleyland/lua-mmapfile) a simple Lua interface to mmap.
 * [buildroot](http://buildroot.uclibc.org/) has an ljsyscall package.
+* [luatz](https://github.com/daurnimator/luatz) uses ljsyscall when available

 ## Testing